sal55/langs/pcl/readme.md

 * Designed for 64-bit targets
 * Rich set of instructions targeted at my own system language

+### Comparisons With Other Products

+This will be tricky as I'm not overlay familiar with them!

 ### Targets

 I only support x64 native code running on Windows.
 There is an experimental backend that can generate attrocious C code.
 That one could be useful to create programs for Linux and/or ARM processors, but it needs a lot more work.
 Obviously, there would be a C compiler dependency.